imashoodnasir/imashoodnasir/README.md

 	</tr>
 	<tr>
 		<td>11</td>
-		<td><a href="https://www.google.com"> A Hybrid Deep Learning Architecture for the Classification of Superhero Fashion Products: An Application for Medical-Tech Classification </a></td>
+		<td>A Hybrid Deep Learning Architecture for the Classification of Superhero Fashion Products: An Application for Medical-Tech Classification</td>
 		<td>Computer Modeling in Engineering and Sciences</td>
 		<td>2.027</td>
 		<td>21-Aug-2021</td>